sakiryu/cosmos/README.md

 ## Setting up

-- Create the folder "/data" in the root of the project
-- This is the folder that will hold the files of your update
+- Create the folder "/data" in the root of the project (this is the folder that will hold the files of your update)

 ### Running with NodeJS
 ```